smcclab/smc-course/01-policies.md

 ## Academic integrity {#academic-integrity}

 At the ANU [we take academic integrity seriously](http://academichonesty.anu.edu.au/).
-In Laptop Ensemble all the ANU academic integrity principles apply.
+In Sound and Music Computing all the ANU academic integrity principles apply.

 In particular: